Jon Allen – Deep River

 Despite this, Deep River is not by any means a bad album.
 Hummingbird Blues shows Allen at his absolute best, the beautiful five-finger picked melody is hypnotically beautiful.
 And is there necessarily any real need to develop much as an artist when he’s got his formula and sound down so well?
 There are no surprises on this record, but it’s a lovely, free-flowing series of tracks that display Allen’s strengths and skill without any wrong footing or mistakes.
 Take no risks, stick to what you know, and you can certainly still make a good album.
 Deep River proves this.

-Deep River was released in the UK on 8th July 2014, to order the album, visit here.
+Deep River was released on 8th July 2014.
+For further information or to order the album, visit Jon Allen’s website here.

 Watch a live performance of Night and Day here: